 To date, 16 companies have committed to the initiative, of which 10 have committed to only advertising healthy alternatives to children under 12 years.
-Six have committed to not marketing at all to children under 12 years.

-except in Quebec, where broadcast advertising to
+Six have committed to not marketing at all to the government prohibits broadcast advertising to children except in Quebec, where except in Quebec, where advertising to children is not permitted.